joedolson/my-calendar/src/readme.txt

 * Replace date picker with the Duet Design Systems accessible date picker.
 * Accessibility & usability improvements to adding additional occurrences to an event.
 (DB change)
 * Add support for custom fields on locations.
-See demo at [post example to Github]
+See demo at [TODO: post example to Github]
 * Numerous minor back-end UX changes.
 * Bug fix: Deleting a location from the location manager should not send user to the location editor.
 * Link location title to edit screen in location manager